|

 may appoint himself as a member of the foundation council

 and require that certain decisions be taken unanimously.
+All such acts may need to be

 previously authorized by a protector or other supervisory